by Tracy C. Brown

 I was 15 years old when the Madison Tablet was found, and upon first hearing about its discovery, I immediately requested an opportunity to go to 40DV17 and see the in situ burial in which it was found.
 Mr. Parker took me straight to the site that afternoon to observe the still-open burial in which it was found.
 This opportunity to see the burial occurred within approximately 3 days after the tablet was discovered and removed from its burial context.

 Throughout his life, Malcolm Parker was an honest man and a church-going member of several Methodist congregations.
 In addition, he was a close relative of mine, and I knew him better than almost anyone because he was like a second father to me throughout his long life.
 He sometimes got very excited about his archaeological discoveries, and in the midst of his excitement, he could exaggerate when telling stories about them.
 Given the fact that he had no professional training in American archaeology, geology, or geomorphology, he was sometimes prone to misreading and misinterpreting contextual details in the field.
-Nonetheless, he was a profoundly honest person who did not intentionally deal in lies, deceit, or trickery—and he hated artifact fakery and archaeological hoaxes.
-Indeed, he was one of the earliest people in Tennessee to write a published journal article decrying the faking of prehistoric artifacts.
+Nonetheless, he was a profoundly honest person who did not intentionally deal in lies, deceit, or trickery—and he hated artifact fakery, artifact replications, and archaeological hoaxes.
+Indeed, he was one of the earliest people in Tennessee to write a published journal article decrying the faking and replication of prehistoric artifacts.
 This article was published in an early edition of the Tennessee Archaeologist (Parker 1949: 33-34).

 Today a large-box retail store and its parking lot sit on top of the burial zone where the Madison Tablet was found, and the surrounding area has been subject to heavy commercial development over the past 60 years.
 Consequently, a very large portion of the Maddox site has been destroyed, and the rest of its once intact archaeological deposits have been disturbed to varying degrees.